jtwig/book/engine/README.md

 </p>

 ```
-Output = (Environment, Resource, Model)
+Output = (Environment, ResourceReference, Model)
 ```

 <p style="text-align: justify;">
 The <b>Environment</b> contains all Jtwig configurations and predefined behaviour, this includes possible extensions that might be added.
-The <b>Resource</b> contains the intermediate Jtwig representation, also known as Template and the <b>Model</b> is the container of key and value pairs which combined with the Template generates the output.
+The <b>ResourceReference</b> contains the intermediate Jtwig representation, also known as Template and the <b>Model</b> is the container of key and value pairs which combined with the Template generates the output.
 We can break it down in the following way.
 </p>

 ```
-Template = (Environment, Resource)
+Template = (Environment, ResourceReference)
 ```

 <p style="text-align: justify;">
-Where, basically, the <code>Template</code> is the combination of the <b>Environment</b> with the <b>Resource</b>.
+Where, basically, the <code>Template</code> is the combination of the <b>Environment</b> with the <b>ResourceReference</b>.
 This has special meaning when extensions are added and means some intermediate representations don't mean anything without the proper extension added to the <b>Environment</b>.
 Note that, one will detail about Extensions later on.
 </p>

 ```